Home Instruction Questions and Answers

 - May parents or students on home instruction borrow instructional items from the public school such as library books, microscopes and movie projectors?

 Yes.
 Although a public school is not obligated by law to lend such items, it may allow parents or students to borrow available materials.

-- Is a student instructed at home entitled to benefit from the loan programs (textbooks, library materials and computer software) available to students enrolled in nonpublic schools?
+- Is a student instructed at home entitled to benefit from the loan programs (textbooks, library materials and computer software) available to students enrolled in religious and independent schools?

-A student instructed at home is not enrolled in a nonpublic school and, therefore, the district is not obligated to loan those items which a district is required to provide, by statute, to children attending nonpublic schools.
+A student instructed at home is not enrolled in a religious or independent school and, therefore, the district is not obligated to loan those items which a district is required to provide, by statute, to children attending religious and independent schools.
 Although not required, a school district may offer such loans to the extent available.

 - Is the school district required to furnish health services to students on home instruction?

 No. The district is not required to furnish health services.

 - Is the district responsible for providing remedial programs for students instructed at home?

 No. The district is not responsible for providing remedial programs for these students.